-Later, we resume our journey south and arrive in Bucharest, where we stay for two nights with breakfast and dinner on the first evening at the four-star superior Sheraton Bucharest.
+Later, we resume our journey south and arrive in Bucharest, where we stay for two nights at the four-star superior Sheraton Bucharest, with breakfast daily and dinner on the first evening.
+Centrally located within walking distance to restaurants and public transport links, the Sheraton Bucharest has two restaurants and a bar.

 Bucharest is a captivating capital city of contrasts, whose eclectic mix of architectural styles tell us so much about its colourful past.
 The Brâncovenesc style, which blends Byzantine, Ottoman, late-Renaissance, Baroque, Orthodox Christian and Islamic influences, can be seen in the Stavropoleos Monastery, one of the city’s most striking churches.
 As Romania grew more Western-oriented, its architecture took on neo-Classical and Romantic elements, giving rise to numerous Parisian-style boulevards, elegant fin-de-siècle buildings and impeccably landscaped parks.
 There are also wonderful examples of Art Nouveau and Art Deco design throughout Bucharest, alongside imposing concrete developments that attest its communist past.